ml4wifi-devs/mapc-optimal/README.md

 configurations, rate = solver(path_loss)
 ```

+where `stations` and `access_points` are lists of numbers representing the stations and access points (APs) in the
+network, respectively.
+Identifiers of the stations and APs should be unique and cover the range from $0$ to $n - 1$
+(where $n$ is the total number of nodes in the network).
+The `path_loss` is an $n \times n$ matrix representing the
+path loss between each pair of nodes in the network.
+The solver returns calculated configurations and the corresponding
+total throughput of the network.

 The `Solver` class can be further configured by passing additional arguments:

-- `stations`: A list of numbers representing the stations in the network.
-- `access_points`: A list of numbers representing the access points in the network.
 - `mcs_values`: A number of MCS values available in the network [*12 by default*].
 - `mcs_data_rates`: A list of data rates corresponding to the MCS values (Mb/s) [*IEEE 802.11ax single stream with 20
   MHz bandwidth and 800 ns GI data rates by default*].